WenniDev/snow_crash/level10/README.md

 ## The hack

-listen in one terminal
+We listen in one terminal

 ```sh
 $ while true ; do netcat -l 127.0.0.1 6969; done
 ```

-run the loops in another one
+and run the loops in another one.

 ```sh
 $ touch /tmp/mykey